MouseLand/rastermap/README.md

 [![GitHub forks](https://img.shields.io/github/forks/MouseLand/rastermap?style=social)](https://github.com/MouseLand/rastermap/)

-Rastermap is a discovry algorithm for neural data.
+Rastermap is a discovery algorithm for neural data.
 The algorithm was written by Carsen Stringer and Marius Pachitariu.
 For support,  please open an [issue](https://github.com/MouseLand/rastermap/issues).
 Please see install instructions [below](README.md/#Installation).
 If you use Rastermap in your work, please cite the [paper](https://www.biorxiv.org/content/10.1101/2023.07.25.550571v1):

 Stringer C., Zhong L., Syeda A., Du F., & Pachitariu M. (2023).
 Rastermap: a discovery method for neural population recordings. *bioRxiv* 2023.07.25.550571; doi: https://doi.org/10.1101/2023.07.25.550571